ADD-ONS / SCALES

 Glasgow-Pittsburgh Cerebral Performance Category (CPC) Scale

-- The Glasgow-Pittsburgh Cerebral Performance Category (CPC) Scale is used to assess neurological outcome after cardiac arrest and resuscitation
+- The Glasgow-Pittsburgh Cerebral Performance Category (CPC) Scale is a scale used to assess neurological outcome after cardiac arrest and resuscitation

-- it evaluates the level of cerebral function and disability and helps to predict outcome after cardiac arrest
+- it evaluates the level of cerebral function and disability and helps in prognostication after cardiac arrest

 - it may not capture subtle neurological deficits